sgoldenlab/simba/docs/FAQ.md

 https://github.com/sgoldenlab/simba/issues/70#issuecomment-703180294

-## SimBA won't start, and there is GPU related errors such as "ImportError: Could not find 'cudart64_100.dll'.
+## 4. SimBA won't start, and there is GPU related errors such as "ImportError: Could not find 'cudart64_100.dll'.

-Make sure;
+If you are running SimBA on a computer fitted with a RTX 2080ti GPU, make sure;

 1. CUDA 10 is installed - https://developer.nvidia.com/cuda-10.0-download-archive
 2. cuDNN 7.4.2 for CUDA 10 is installed - https://developer.nvidia.com/rdp/cudnn-archive